-In addition to the aforementioned specifications, we provide some remarks that may be helpful in the use of global solvers based on our experience for solving \eqref{OpProbReform} in $\texttt{BARON}$.
-In general, there is a tradeoff between using equality constraints to eliminate decision variables; this can make the problem either more or less tractable to a given solver, and our experience in this respect shows that this is highly problem-, constraint-, and solver-dependent and extremely difficult to predict.
-First, although it reduces the number of the constraints, the use of the simplifying assumptions for the RK order conditions (see for instance \cite{butcher2016numerical}, sec.
-321) was observed to hinder the global search.
-Second, it was observed that supplying feasible bounds for the decision variables increases the efficiency of the solver as it is expected to narrow the search region.
-Third, the for the stiff accuracy constraint $a_{s,j} = b_j$ in \eqref{OpProbReform}, rather than adding it as an additional constraint, the decision variables $b_j$ were completely eliminated from the problem and replaced by the already existing variables $a_{s,j}$.
-Fourth, for the sixth and seventh order DIRK schemes, the solution to $\eqref{OpProbReform}$ was obtained by completely eliminating the upper triangular elements of the matrix $\AAA$ from the problem (rather than adding additional constraints that equate them to 0 to enforce the DIRK structure).
-On the other hand, finding the eighth order methods was only possible by retaining the upper triangular elements of $\AAA$ and the additional slack variables associated with the DIRK structure constraints (i.e., the constraints $a_{i,j} = \lambda^{i}_{a}, \ \text{for} \ j > i)$.
+In addition to the aforementioned specifications, we provide some remarks that may be helpful regarding the use of global solvers based on our experience for solving \eqref{OpProbReform} in $\texttt{BARON}$.
+In general, there is a tradeoff between using equality constraints (or decision variables) and eliminating as many as possible of them; this can make the problem either more or less tractable to a given solver, and our experience in this respect shows that this is highly problem-, constraint-, and solver-dependent and is extremely difficult to predict.
+First, although it reduces the number of the order conditions, imposing the simplifying assumptions (see e.g., \cite[Sec.
+321]{butcher2016numerical}) for the RK order conditions (besides the stage order condition \eqref{Cm}) was found to hinder the global search.
+Second, it was observed that supplying feasible bounds for the decision variables increases the efficiency of the solver as it, expectedly, narrows the search domain.
+Third, when searching for sixth and seventh order DIRK-type schemes, the solution to $\eqref{OpProbReform}$ was obtained while completely eliminating the upper triangular elements of the matrix $\AAA$ from the optimization problem (rather than adding additional constraints that equate them to 0 to enforce the DIRK structure).
+A similar elimination was done for the stiff accuracy constraint.
+On the other hand, finding the eighth order methods with the global solver was only possible while retaining these variables and using explicit equality constraints along with the associated slack variables.
+Otherwise, the global search would not terminate.